Exactech Recall Lawsuit

 If you received the recalled Exactech medical devices, you can also contact an attorney to determine if you have a personal injury claim against Exactech for your condition.

-If you are uncertain if you qualify, you still benefit from contacting a personal injury attorney.
+If you are uncertain if you qualify, you still benefit from contacting a medical device injury attorney.

-The attorney can help you find out if you can recover damages from Exactech in or outside the courtroom.
-Additionally, you may have to file a claim before a certain amount of time, so contacting an attorney as soon as possible is important.
+The lawyer can help you find out if you can recover damages from Exactech in or outside the courtroom.
+Additionally, you may have to file an Exactech claim before a certain amount of time, so contacting an attorney as soon as possible is important.

 Call the Defective Medical Device Attorneys at Boucher LLP